 This made me think so much about what I might want if I were diagnosed with some horrifying illness or if my spouse, parents, or children were.
 What makes life worth living for me?
 What limitations would I be willing to live with and which ones would make me feel like I was ready to be done living?

 (And don’t even get me started on how fascinating the parts about hospice were – totally changed my mind forever about what that meant).

 Because I listened to it while driving, I didn’t have a means of marking passages that I particularly liked, which is too bad, because there was SO MUCH good stuff in it.

-I wish I could have read this with my book club in Texas because I know the discussion would have been amazing.
+I wish I could have read the Being Mortal book with my book club in Texas because I know the discussion would have been amazing.

 And, by the way, have I mentioned that I think you should read this?
 You should.